How to Choose the Best Brush For German Shorthaired Pointer

 Means for Solving the Shedding Problems

-The quickest fix to solving the shedding is by using specialized brushes that cater to GSP dogs and other breeds.
+The quickest fix to solving the shedding is by using specialised brushes that cater to GSP dogs and other breeds.

 To avoid this, make sure that the teeth of the brush are either blunt or have an adequate length that will pull out the undercoat quickly without the need for you to dig through their fur too vigorously.

 Check the handles too, as some of them might offer either a lot of grip or be completely smooth.
 If you’ve ever groomed your GSP before, then you know how pertinent your grip of the brush is in determining the amount of hair that you’re able to lift from their fur.
 Strong brush teeth mean little if the brush you’re using has difficult functionality.